 - Submitted applications are first of all screened for compliance with conditions of participation.

-- The project evaluators from Austria, Hungary, Czechia and Slovakia together with the jury coordinator then pre-select a certain number of projects.
+- The project evaluators from Austria, Hungary, the Czech Republic and Slovakia together with the jury coordinator preselect a certain number of projects.

-- Every jury member can then add two projects to this preselection and can delete one and replace it by another.
+- Subsequently every jury member can add two projects at most to this preselection and can delete one and replace it by another.

-- In two jury session, SozialMarie’s expert jury then determines the 15 award winning projects.
+- In two sessions SozialMarie’s expert jury selects the 15 award winning projects.

-The winning projects are disclosed every year on 1st of May in a public award ceremony in Vienna.
+- The winning projects are disclosed every year on May 1st in a public award ceremony in Vienna.